 Will I have a lot of pain?

 Every attempt is made to control pain after surgery to make it possible for you to become active quickly.
 This helps avoid problems and speeds recovery.

 Often, several drugs are used together to help manage your post-surgery pain.
 While you are still in the hospital, a patient-controlled analgesia, or PCA, which allows you to give yourself a dose of pain medicine on demand, may be used by your physician.

 Various methods of pain control, depending on your type of surgical procedure, are available.
 Ask your surgeon about other pain management options.

 How long do I have to stay in the hospital?

 This varies by procedure.
-The laparoscopic adjustable gastric band is done on an outpatient basis with a possible overnight stay, two to three days for a laparoscopic gastric bypass and sleeve gastrectomy, and five to seven days for an open gastric bypass.
+The laparoscopic adjustable gastric band is done on an outpatient basis, with a possible overnight stay.
+There is a two-to-three-day stay for a laparoscopic gastric bypass and sleeve gastrectomy, and five to seven days for an open gastric bypass.

 Will the doctor leave a drain in after surgery?